 How to receive academic credit for Undergraduate Research:

-- Biological Sciences majors may count a maximum of 4 credits of BIOL 4994 toward the required 22 Biological Sciences elective credits provided the credits are taken A-F and a passing grade is obtained.
+- Biological Sciences majors may count a maximum of 4 credits of BIOL 2994 or 4994 toward the required 22 Biological Sciences elective credits provided the credits are taken A-F and a passing grade is obtained.

 - Any undergraduate research credits taken Pass/Fail, or taken in excess of 4 A-F credits, will count as free elective credits.

 - Biological Sciences majors conducting research with faculty in other VT departments may be asked to register for undergraduate research credit through that department, but if the research is related to biology and the grading is A-F, those credits can be substituted as BIOL credit.